b38tn1k/b38tn1k.github.io/_posts/2022-09-08-blocks-explained.markdown

 - Constants,
 - and Blocks.

-Variables and Constants can both hold one 'piece' of data which can be used in a few different ways.
+Data types are dynamic; Variables and Constants can both hold one 'piece' of data which can be used in a few different ways.

 *For example, the word 'false' is both a string and the boolean opposite of 'true', the number 123 is also a string '123'.*